simplylogicninjas/sl-widget-dockablepanels/README.md

 * Panels can float above other panels.
 * Panels can be dragged and dropped.
 * Panels can be hidden and made visible again inside another panel.
-* Panel-state is cached (Panels will retain content on dragging)
+* Panel state is cached (Panels will retain content on dragging)
 * Layout can be saved.

 ### 2.2 Modeler example